Shimork04/ParkIT/README.md

 -> Future Scope:
 This project can be extended with Advance Java Framework like Spring Framework, for its backend operations and Security with Spring Security.

+-> Connecting mysql database to project using Nodejs
+- steps to connect mysql to project npm install mysql